adind/yadvashemsourcer/README.txt

 Step 4: run convert_control_clipboard.py

 Step 5: paste your newly converted data as a source!
+# Pastes into Ancestry.com format